riceissa/issarice.com/wiki/having-a-personal-website.md

 In terms of topics, it seems that the following are good to have: a short biography, links to one's work, and contact information.
 Indeed, a CV could take care of all three in a sense.

-    But what about as a more "functional" site?
+    But what about a more "functional" and engaging site?
-    Here are some ideas that I've thought of an have implemented to some degree on this site:
+    Here are some ideas that I've thought of and have implemented to some degree on this site:

     Search
     :   I've outsourced this to Google since I prefer a static site and cannot implement a better search mechanism on my own anyway.
     By using a plain HTML form, I avoid unnecessary Javascript, which means even people using test-only browsers like ELinks can search directly on this site.

+        One trick to making this work is to have a proper sitemap so that search engines can index the whole site.

     Feed
     :   For a site that hopes to continue updating itself over the course of months or years, it seems important to have a standard way to tell people of new content.